e-victoria/algorithms_data-stuctures/README.md

 # Algorithms and Data Structures

-A collection of algorithms and datastuctures created by me in a purpose of learning.
+A collection of algorithms and data structures created by me in a purpose of learning.
 All code is written with JavaScript and tested with Jasmine.